hoangtran-97/RN_DailyReminder/README.md

 # projectDailyReminder_RN
-## My second RN project.
-Its a combined Reminder and Todo list to help with my daily productivity.
+A combined Reminder and Todo list to help with my daily productivity.
 ### Checkout at Develop to test
 The fuctionalities are:
 - Make Reminder based on: